readysetcryptocodes/TradingviewIndicators/README.md

 ## Features

 - Linear Regression of Difficulty
+- Difficulty Ribbon
 - Stock to Flow Price
 - Average and Top Price
 - 128 and 200 DMA
+- 128 and 200 WMA

 # BTC Multiples Indicator
 This BTC Indicator provides several multiples for top and bottom detection.